stephenlprice/tableau-webhooks/README.md

 TABLEAU_PAT_SECRET='personal access token secret' FLASK_ENV='default is production, set to development for debugging'
 ```
-If you add integrations to other services such as Slack or Twilio, this would be the right place to store credentials needed to authenticate to 3rd parties.
+If you add integrations to other services such as [Slack](https://slack.com/) or [Twilio](https://www.twilio.com/), this would be the right place to store credentials needed to authenticate to 3rd parties.

 If you only use one REST API authentication mechanism (*`PAT` for example*), you can provide empty strings for other values such as `TABLEAU_CA_CLIENT`, `TABLEAU_CA_SECRET_ID`, `TABLEAU_CA_SECRET_VALUE` that are used by `JWT` authentication.

+>**NOTE**: Production environments will log messages with a level of `INFO` and above while development environments will log everything starting from `DEBUG` and above.
+This behavior is controlled by the `FLASK_ENV` environment variable.
+>
+>(*For more information on `FLASK_ENV` see [Flask's documentation](https://flask.palletsprojects.com/en/2.2.x/config/).
+For more information on logging see the [documentation for the logging library](https://docs.python.org/3/library/logging.html)*)

 </br>